raheelsayeed/hvp-pipeline/generated_data/sample_survey.md

 Which clinical trial would you enroll this patient in?

-Instruct Human: Evaluate the risks and benefits of each trial to make an informed decision.
+Instruct Human: You are a clinician in the emergency room.
+Evaluate the scenario described below and select an answer.

 Instruct LLM: Based on the trial details, recommend the most beneficial option for the patient.
 Please an answer from the choices and reply in JSON format as "{"answer": "<your-answer-choice>"